-- A student is expected to attend school for the full day.
-Any deviation from this is considered an absence. - A half-day absence will be recorded for any student that is absent for more than a period and a half. - Any student who has been absent for any reason must report to the office upon his/her return to school. - d.
-Parents are asked to notify the school by 8:00 a.m. when a student will be absent for any reason. - e.
-Excessive absences (10 or more per semester) and irregular attendance will be reviewed by the school authorities for possible loss of academic credit and referral to the county attorney will occur at 20 absences. - f.
+- a.
+A student is expected to attend school for the full day.
+Any deviation from this is considered an absence. b.
+A half-day absence will be recorded for any student that is absent for - more than a period and a half.

+c.
+Any student who has been absent for any reason must report to the - office upon his/her return to school.

+d.
+Parents are asked to notify the school by 8:00 a.m. when a student will be absent for any reason. - Excessive absences (10 or more per semester) and irregular attendance will be reviewed by the school authorities for possible loss of academic credit and referral to the county attorney will occur - at 20 absences. f.
 A student leaving during the school day is required to check out in the office.
 The student must provide name, time of departure, and a written note for the absence.
-In case of illness, a call to the parent will be made to ensure proper attention to health of the student.
-Failure to check out with the office will result in disciplinary action. - g.
-Students reporting to school late must report to the school office and request a pass to class.
-If a student is tardy a demerit will be issued. - Students are expected to report to all classes on time.
-Teachers will issue a demerit for each tardy in their class. - i.
-When a student is absent without parental permission, he/she is considered truant.
+In case of illness, a call to the parent will be made to ensure proper attention to health of the student. - Failure to check out with the office will result in disciplinary action. g.
+Students reporting to school late must report to the school office and - request a pass to class.
+If a student is tardy a demerit will be issued.

+h.
+Students are expected to report to all classes on time.
+Teachers will issue a demerit for each tardy in their class. - When a student is absent without parental permission, he/she is considered truant.
 The penalty for truancy is in-school suspension and referral to local law enforcement agency.
-Classwork missed due to truancy may not be made up and will result in a grade of zero.
-Repeated truancy will be reported to the county attorney and may result in suspension or expulsion. - GACC does not sanction "Senior Skip Day".
-Students who choose to participate will be considered truant. - Excused absences for college visitations are granted for juniors and seniors if pre-approved by guidance counselor. - Ten days absence from class, or classes, during any one semester may result in a loss of credit for the class or classes missed.
-Parents and student will be notified after five absences and again after eight absences in a semester. - m.
-All decisions regarding loss of credit will be made by administration.
+Classwork missed due to truancy may not be made up and will result in a grade of zero. - Repeated truancy will be reported to the county attorney and may result in suspension or expulsion. j.
+GACC does not sanction "Senior Skip Day".
+Students who choose - to participate will be considered truant.

+k.
+Excused absences for college visitations are granted for juniors and - seniors if pre-approved by guidance counselor.

+1. Ten days absence from class, or classes, during any one semester may result in a loss of credit for the class or classes missed.
+Parents and student will be notified after five absences and again after eight - may result in a loss of credit for the class or classes missed.
+Parents and student will be notified after five absences and again after eight absences in a semester.